 Corpus Christi College received status as an Apple Distinguished School for its leadership in integrating technology into the learning environment.
 The Apple Distinguished School designation is reserved for programs that meet criteria for innovation, leadership and education excellence, and that demonstrate exemplary learning environments.

 Technology opens opportunities for all learners beyond what once was possible.
 We hope to continue to utilise technology to push the educational boundaries and support all students in achievement success.
-All students in years 7-12 participate in the School's one-to-one Apple iPad program to compliment their courses.
+All students in years 7-12 participate in the School's one-to-one Apple iPad program to complement their courses.
 Our learning areas continue to develop rich online materials through the use of iBooks Author and iTunes U that create an interactive learning experience for students.

 FOCUS ON PEDAGOGY